rgrove/combohandler/README.md

 Because the combo handler changes the path from which CSS files are loaded, relative URLs in CSS files need to be updated to be relative to the combohandled path.
-Set the `basePath` configuration option to have the combo handler do this automatically.
+Set the `basePath` configuration option to have the combohandler default middleware do this automatically.

 ```js
 // This static route can be used to load images and other assets that shouldn't